bobdavies2000/OpenCVB/README.md

 **RedCloud_Basics** *(This is the previous version of RedCloud_Basics from September 2023.)
 This image segmentation algorithm uses both the point cloud and color to identify cells.
 RedCloud algorithms typically reduce the point cloud resolution in X and Y to produce cells that describe regions in the image.
 This algorithm also uses the reduced point cloud but has added cells based on color for regions that have no depth.
 Because both color and the point cloud are used, the whole image is segmented instead of just that portion with depth.
 When a cell’s color is consistent, it has been matched to a cell in the previous frame.*

-# Recent Changes – November 2023
+# 2023 November - Recent Changes

 -   Over 1700 algorithms are included, averaging 31 lines of code per algorithm.
 -   RedCloud and RedColor algorithms were reorganized and reviewed.